bluej0e/ranking_online/wp-content/plugins/kali-forms/README.txt

 ----

 = 3rd party or external service disclaimer =
+The plugin sends data (User action) to our website through an API Call (https://kaliforms.com/wp-json/kf/v1/uninstall-feedback) in order to send a uninstall feedback.

 The plugin connects to our website through an API call (https://kaliforms.com/wp-json/kf/v1/plugins) in order to request a list of available extensions.

-**Kali Forms does not send any data to our website, not do we collect information from the requests.**
+**Kali Forms does not send any data without consent or user action to our website, nor do we collect sensitive information from the requests.**

 Our full privacy policy can be found [here](https://kaliforms.com/privacy-policy/).